icicle-lang/zebra-ambiata/README.md

 When compressing integers, Zebra uses three techniques stacked on top of each other.
-First, it uses a frame of reference encoding which offsets each value in the column by the midpoint of the minimum and the maximum so that big numbers because small numbers.
+First, it uses a frame of reference encoding which offsets each value in the column by the midpoint of the minimum and the maximum so that big numbers become small numbers.

 <img src="https://github.com/ambiata/zebra/raw/master/doc/frame-of-reference.png" width="767" align="center"/>